kciomek/rorutadis/README.md

 =========

-This project is an [R](http://www.r-project.org "R project") package containing an implementation of Robust Ordinal Regression for value-based sorting with some extensions and additional tools.
-It is a novel Multiple-Criteria Decision Aiding (MCDA) framework.
+This project is an [R](http://www.r-project.org "R project") package containing an implementation of Robust Ordinal Regression for multiple criteria value-based sorting with some extensions and additional tools.

 Installation